 Soldering

-makerSoldering is a process of joining two or more electrical components by melting solder around the connection, creating a permanent bond.
+makerSoldering is a process of joining two or more metal components by melting and flowing a filler metal into the joint.

 expanded